 The AMAM is primarily a teaching institution, founded to support students' educational experiences at Oberlin College.
-However, we also have the responsibility of serving a wide audience of public schools, other colleges and universities, and the broader community.
-Our desire is to provide Oberlin faculty with first priority in scheduling use of the collection, but in order to do so we need your cooperation in adhering to the guidelines below.
+We also serve a wide audience of public schools, other colleges and universities, and the broader community.
+We prioritize Oberlin faculty in scheduling use of the collection, but in order to do so we ask faculty members to schedule their visits to the museum as early as possible and preferably before the start of the semester.

 You are welcome to bring your class into the galleries during regular museum hours: Tuesday - Saturday 10:00 a.m. - 5:00 p.m. and Sunday 1:00 - 5:00 p.m.
 Please note that the museum is closed on Mondays.